gordonsay/Context-Carry/README.md

 ## Features

-- **Seamless Cross-LLM Transfer**: Instantly move context between:
+- **Seamless Cross-LLM Transfer**: Instantly move context between ChatGPT 🤖, Claude.ai 🧠, Google Gemini 💎, and Grok ✖️.
-  - ChatGPT 🤖
-  - Claude.ai 🧠
-  - Google Gemini 💎
-  - Grok (X.com) ✖️
+- **Context Basket (New!)**: Collect conversation fragments from multiple windows/tabs into a staging area, then transfer them all at once.
+- **Draggable Interface (New!)**: The panel is now draggable, so it never blocks your view.
+- **Range Selection (New!)**: Use **Shift + Click** to instantly select a long list of messages.
-- **Magic Auto-Fill**: No more `Ctrl+V`.
-The extension opens the new AI platform and **automatically pastes** your context into the input box.
+- **Magic Auto-Fill**: Automatically opens the target AI platform and pastes your context.
-- **Smart Selection**: Non-intrusive checkboxes allow you to pick exactly which messages to export.
-- **Prompt Management**: Save and insert your own "System Prompt" to guide the new AI's behavior.
+- **Prompt Management**: Save custom system prompts to guide the AI.
-- **Save ChatGPT Conversation**:
-  - **Copy to Clipboard**: Backup your chat history manually.
-  - **Download as .txt**: Archive your valuable conversation locally.
-- **Privacy First**: Runs 100% locally in your browser.
-No data is sent to external servers.
+- **Privacy First**: Runs 100% locally.
+Basket data is auto-cleared on browser restart.

 ## Screenshots